-The monthly Men’s Fellowship Breakfast was started at the beginning of 2011 by Fr.
-Pete Stanton, the priest associate at the time.
-The aim was to encourage the men of the congregation to develop a time when they could share their continuing experiences both outside and within the church family.
+This monthly meeting provides an opportunity for men to encourage one another by sharing their continuing experiences both outside and within the church family.
 It is also a time when the men of the church can invite friends and neighbors to join them in this time of fellowship.

-The monthly meeting is held in the church’s Parish Hall on the second Saturday of each month starting at 8:30 a.m. and is approximately one hour in length.
-We open with a brief prayer, offering up our thanksgivings, dine on a dish provided by one of the participants, have a discussion of a Biblical offering by one of the participants, and close with intercessory prayers that are offered up for friends and family.
-The present leaders of the program are church members Jim Capes, Corky Corcoran, and Norm Harris.
+The monthly meeting is held in via Zoom on the second Saturday of each month starting at 8:30 a.m. and is approximately one hour in length.
+We open with a brief prayer, offering up our thanksgivings, have a discussion of a Biblical offering by one of the participants, and close with intercessory prayers that are offered up for friends and family.
+The present leader of the program is Norm Harris.
 The fellowship is open to all men.

 St. James Health Ministries is coordinated by Parish Nurse, Debbie Danioth, RN, and was started in 2000.
 The St. James Vestry authorized Debbie to take the Parish Nurse course offered by Pacific Lutheran University and, upon her completion of the course, Debbie began coordinating our Health Ministries in connection with the Pastoral Care Commission.
 When parishioners are in need, Debbie can provide blood pressure checks, health resources, address health concerns, and crisis issues and can help navigate healthcare systems such as hospitals, assisted living, and hospice.
 She is available for hospital or home visits as needed and regularly communicates with Rev. Parry-Moore and Pastoral Care members to ensure parishioners’ needs are met.
 Debbie also coordinates blood drives in partnership with Bloodworks NW, as well as CPR/First Aid courses.
 Debbie volunteers her time as Parish Nurse and welcomes questions, concerns, health information, and resource information from all of our members.
 Please contact her or the Pastoral Care commission if you have need of her services.